amandadsmith/Energy-Systems-Analysis/README.md

 ## Instructor: Amanda D. Smith
 ## University of Utah

 These lectures are for the Spring 2019 offering of the course Energy Systems Analysis.
 Slides, in-class lectures, dicussions and exercises supplement the material.
-Instructors of other courses may <a href="https://energysystems.mech.utah.edu/contact/">contact me</a> directly with questions.
+Course instructors may <a href="https://energysystems.mech.utah.edu/contact/">contact me</a> directly with questions.

 **Course description**: Mathematical modeling and simulation of building energy systems and distributed energy resources;  Thermoeconomic evaluation of energy efficiency improvements and calculation  of  primary  energy  consumption;  Quantification  of  environmental  impacts  associated with energy conversion, particularly emissions and water usage; Systems thinking, parametric analysis, sensitivity analysis, and uncertainty analysis for models of integrated energy systems.